Magic in Dungeons & Dragons: Modernization

 The fourth edition of Dungeons & Dragons (2008) added unique powers to every class with a focus on party roles rather than just spell-casters having powers.
 The mechanical change of adding at-will and encounter powers "moved spell-casters away from the idea of 'Vancian' spell casting [...].
 Magic items were also built into a character's progression, with each item having suggested levels".
 Fourth edition divided magic into three types: arcane, divine and primal.
 Druids now practiced primal magic while clerics and paladins practiced divine magic.
 Fourth edition also initially "abandoned the school-of-magic approach" to arcane magic, however, magic school specialization was reintroduced in the fourth edition Essentials line.

 The fifth edition of Dungeons & Dragons (2014) uses a hybrid system of Vancian and at-will magic.
 Some classes, such as clerics and wizards, go through the process of preparing spells they can cast everyday from their spell list.
 Other classes, such as bards and sorcerers, "have a limited list of spells they know that are always fixed in the mind".
 The idea of at-will magic from fourth edition "mainly survives now as the mechanic behind cantrips, which allow spellcasting classes to keep using magic even when" they've used up all of their daily spell slots.
 Magic is once again only divided into two types: arcane and divine.
 In terms of spell usage across all classes, Kaila Hale-Stern, for The Mary-Sue, reported that of the 5th edition spells known or prepared by spell caster players on D&D Beyond the three most popular spells are Cure Wounds, Healing Word, and Detect Magic.

+The One D&D public playtest reintroduced the fourth edition division of magic types: arcane, divine and primal in August 2022, although this division was removed in September 2023.
+The Revised Player's Handbook (2024) includes "over 400 spells, 30 of which are brand new, 27 of which are redesigned, and 162 of which are 'reworked'".
+The 2024 Revised 5th Edition also removed the division of spellcasters with known spells and spellcasters with prepared spells.
+Christian Hoffer of ComicBook.com explained that in 5th Edition "classes with prepared spells offered more day-to-day flexibility, while classes with known spells were a bit more limited in their day-to-day options but always knew what spells they could use on any given day.
+In the 2024 Core Rulebooks, all spellcasting classes have prepared spells, with each class stating how many spells a player can have prepared and how often they can swap out a prepared spell".